-As described above, data logs store their data in a series of files on the target device's memory card.
+As described above, data logs store their data in a series of files in a location defined by the target device's Storage Device location.
 The files are placed in the subdirectory specified in the log's properties, with this directory being stored under a root directory entry called LOGS.